 Next to the Reit, the Gose Elbe enters the Dove Elbe, so from here on I paddled up the Gose Elbe.
 Luckily the current is – if present at all – very weak.

-After I passed some canoeists and a yoga group, who did their exercises on SUP-board for an extra training of their sense of balance, the Gose Elbe became more and more narrow.
+After I passed some canoeists and a yoga group, who did their exercises on SUP-boards for extra balance-training, the Gose Elbe became more and more narrow.
 Two paddlers could still pass but it became tricky later on.

 And then just a small path was passable through all the pond roses.
-Paddling didn’t became easier by that, the paddle constandly got stuck in all the roses and the fin of my boat collected a lot of branches and leafs.
+Paddling didn’t become easier by that, the paddle got constantly stuck in all the roses and the fin of my boat collected a lot of branches and leaves.

 After a while I reached the entrance to the Neuengamme breakthrough (Neuengammer Durchstich) but don’t get confused with the Neuengamme branch canal (Neuengammer Stichkanal), which leads to the former concentration camp Neuengamme.
 The breakthrough is an artificial and former drainage canal between Dove and Gose Elbe and it’s forbidden (even for paddling boats) to drive there between April and June to protect nature.

-In the middle of the breakthrough there are a lot of quite pristine areas of wetland, this was in the middle of the nature protection area Kirchwerder Wiesen (which translates to meadows of Kirchwerder and yes, there are a lot of meadows).
+In the middle of the breakthrough, there were a lot of quite pristine areas of wetland, this was in the middle of the nature protection area Kirchwerder Wiesen (which translates to meadows of Kirchwerder and yes, there are a lot of meadows).

 I also met a kayak paddler again, with whom I talked before about my packraft during a break.
 He quickly moved on but I caught up at him at the construction site.

-We carried our boates together to the other side of the construction site and we also had a little chat with two stand up paddlers.
+We carried our boats together to the other side of the construction site and we also had a little chat with two stand-up paddlers.

 Conclusion about the route

 The Dove and Gose Elbe are wonderful rivers for paddling!
-Even with sometimes nearby roads, the route is very beautiful, has a lot of shade, is quite, calm and very relaxing.
+Even with sometimes nearby roads, the route is very beautiful, has a lot of shade, is quiet, calm and very relaxing.

-Every now and then you’ll find some good spots for a break (see some of the marking on the map above), the pond roses however are a bit tricky and made the paddling more difficult.
+Every now and then you’ll find some good spots for a break (see some of the markers on the map above), the pond roses, however, are a bit tricky and make the paddling more difficult.
 The same goes for all the duckweed at Neuengammer Durchstich, which grows there in warm summers.